Death March to the Parallel World Rhapsody: Light novel

 Hiro Ainana first published Death March to the Parallel World Rhapsody as a web novel on the user-generated content site Shōsetsuka ni Narō in 2013, before republishing it as a light novel with illustrations by shri.
 The first volume was released by Fujimi Shobo in March 2014.
-Twenty-seven volumes have been released to date.
+Thirty-three volumes have been released to date.
 North American publisher Yen Press announced its license to the novels on May 20, 2016.

 Manga

 Ayamegumu began serializing a manga adaptation in Fujimi Shobo's Age Premium magazine in December 2014.
 Age Premium ceased publication with its 49th issue on July 9, 2016, and the manga was one of five titles that were transferred to Monthly Dragon Age.
 The manga has been licensed by Yen Press.

 Akira Segami launched a prequel manga, titled Death March to the Parallel World Rhapsody Ex: Princess Arisa's Otherworldly Struggle (デスマーチからはじまる異世界狂想曲 Ex アリサ王女の異世界奮闘記, Death March Kara Hajimaru Isekai Kyōsōkyoku EX: Arisa Ōjo no Isekai Funtōki), adapted from the short story by the same name in Death March to the Parallel World Rhapsody: Ex, in Fujimi Shobo's shōnen manga magazine Monthly Dragon Age on February 9, 2018.
 The manga ended on July 9, 2018.

-A gourmet spin-off manga by Tsurumi, titled Death March kara Hajimaru Isekai Kōfukukyoku, began serialization in Monthly Dragon Age in the February 2022 issue released on January 8, 2022.
+A gourmet spin-off manga by Tsurumi, titled Death March kara Hajimaru Isekai Kōfukukyoku, was serialized in Monthly Dragon Age from the February 2022 issue released on January 8, 2022 to the March 2023 issue released on February 9, 2023.
 It centers around the character, Phantom Chef Lulu.

 Anime

 An anime adaptation was announced via a wraparound band on the fourth volume of the manga on December 10, 2016.
 The television series is directed by Shin Oonuma at Silver Link and Connect with scripts written by Kento Shimoyama, while Shoko Takimoto designed the characters.
 MONACA composed the music at DIVE II Entertainment.
 The series aired from January 11 to March 29, 2018, on AT-X, with further broadcasts on Tokyo MX and BS11.
 It ran for 12 episodes and covers the first 3 volumes of the light novel.
 The opening theme is "suraidoraido" (スライドライド, Slide Ride) by Run Girls, Run! while the ending theme is "Suki no sukiru" (スキノスキル) by Wake Up, Girls!.
 Crunchyroll streamed the series, while Funimation streamed an English dub.

+A sequel to the anime series was announced in November 2024.